May Declaration: Announcement and reception

-The May Declaration was first welcomed in Croatia by the Mile Starčević faction of the Party of Rights (SSP).
-The SSP leader, Ante Pavelić, praised the declaration in the Croatian Sabor a week after its debut in Vienna as an expression of a democratic spirit awakened in Europe by enlightened Russia.
+The May Declaration was first welcomed in Croatia by the Milinovci.
+The leader of the Milinovci, Ante Pavelić, praised the declaration in the Croatian Sabor a week after its debut in Vienna as an expression of a democratic spirit awakened in Europe by enlightened Russia.
 While publicly endorsing the declaration, Pavelić was fully aware that there would be no concessions from Vienna.
-The Frankist faction of the SSP, organised as the Pure Party of Rights and led by Aleksandar Horvat, did not endorse the declaration, but declared that it would not hinder the efforts of those supporting the declaration.
+The Frankists led by Aleksandar Horvat, did not endorse the declaration, but declared that it would not hinder the efforts of those supporting the declaration.
 The Croatian People's Peasant Party leader Stjepan Radić offered only lukewarm support.
 A particularly strong support for the declaration came from Antun Bauer, the then Archbishop of Zagreb.
 The HSK, as the ruling party in Croatia-Slavonia, and its co-founder and leader Svetozar Pribičević, ignored the May Declaration.

 The declaration was opposed by Bosniak leaders such as the president of the Diet of Bosnia, Safvet-beg Bašagić.
 A counter-proposal was submitted to the Emperor, whereby Bosnia and Herzegovina would be attached to Hungary and given a degree of autonomy.
 The Bosnian Serbs were reserved, while the Croatian Serbs largely opposed the declaration demands.
 The declaration was also criticised by some Roman Catholics, such as Krek, who preferred a unified state outside Habsburg realms.

 The May Declaration was debated for a year.
 In May 1918, the Roman Catholic Bishop of Krk Anton Mahnič wrote a series of newspaper articles supporting the declaration's aims.
 Mahnič deemed the establishment of a common South Slavic polity of some sort inevitable and was predominantly concerned with issues of "ethnic and confessional cohabitation" in such a state.
 His efforts, as well as those of other proponents of the declaration, came to an end on 12 May 1918 when imperial authorities prohibited further advocation of the May Declaration.